Stephanie Egger

-Stephanie Egger (born August 12, 1988) is a Swiss female mixed martial artist who competes in the Bantamweight division of the Ultimate Fighting Championship.
+Stephanie Egger (born August 12, 1988) is a Swiss female mixed martial artist who competed in the Bantamweight division of the Ultimate Fighting Championship.

 Background

+Egger grew up in St. Gallen, Switzerland, with three siblings, one of whom is Swiss politician Mike Egger.

-Egger is a judo black belt, having won the 2010 European U23 Championships and was the Swiss Judo champion in the +63 kg category in 2011, 2012, and 2013.
-Egger was also won the ADCC European Trial in 2019 at 60 kg.
+Egger started training judo at the age of five, ultimately becoming a black belt in the discipline.
+She won the 2010 European U23 Championships and was the Swiss Judo champion in the +63 kg category in 2011, 2012, and 2013.
+She then retired from judo competition due to nagging injuries, and found mixed martial arts by way of grappling and boxing training.
+Egger also won the ADCC European Trial in 2019 at 60 kg.
 The longtime black belt competed in the 2019 ADCC World Championships where she went to a decision with Gabi Garcia.

 In addition to the many hours of training every day, Stephanie Egger works in the family restaurant in Berneck.

 Mixed martial arts career

 Early career

-After winning her first two bouts against Judith Ruis and Mara Romero Borella via first round stoppage, her next fight was on November 18, 2016 at Invicta FC 20: Evinger vs. Kunitskaya against Alexa Conners and she lost the fight via a split decision.
+After winning her first two bouts against Judith Ruis and Mara Romero Borella via first round stoppage, her next fight was on November 18, 2016, at Invicta FC 20: Evinger vs. Kunitskaya against Alexa Conners and she lost the fight via a split decision.

 Egger faced Eeva Siiskonen at Buddy MMA Clash 2 on March 31, 2018.
 She won the bout via TKO in the first round.

 Egger faced Reina Miura, in a 138 lbs catchweight bout, at Rizin 17 on July 28, 2019.
 Egger won the fight by unanimous decision.

 Ultimate Fighting Championship

 Egger, as a replacement for Bea Malecki, made her UFC debut against Tracy Cortez on October 11, 2020 at UFC Fight Night: Moraes vs. Sandhagen.
 Egger lost the fight via unanimous decision.

-Egger was scheduled to face Sarah Alpar on May 22, 2021 at UFC Fight Night: Font vs. Garbrandt.
+Egger was scheduled to face Sarah Alpar on May 22, 2021, at UFC Fight Night: Font vs. Garbrandt.
 However, Egger pulled out due to undisclosed reasons in the week leading up to the event.

-Egger faced Shanna Young on October 2, 2021 at UFC Fight Night: Santos vs. Walker.
+Egger faced Shanna Young on October 2, 2021, at UFC Fight Night: Santos vs. Walker.
 She won the fight via technical knockout in round two.